 Contour-Lock is an excellent choice for damp environments, as it is moisture and mildew resistant.

-The Anchor Grip rug pad is sustainable and offers a non-slip grip.
+The Anchor Grip rug pad offers a non-slip grip.
 This waterproof, low-profile rug pad is entirely plant-based, using soybean oil and bio-based fillers.

 It’s the perfect companion for a high-end area rug that needs more traction.
-The solid construction provides extra protection for floors.
-It also makes this rug pad waterproof.
+The solid construction with an EVA backing provides extra protection for floors and makes this rug pad waterproof.

 Anchor Grip is mold and mildew resistant, so it works great for hot and humid climates.
 This rug pad is also great for kitchens, bathrooms, or laundry rooms—a great option for any home area prone to moisture.